Talking to Patients about the COVID-19 Vaccine

-Pharmacies are generally the most convenient locations to individuals and they also have great expertise in administering vaccines.
-While many providers anticipate to have the vaccine in their office later on, for now we recommend patients visit their local pharmacy.
+Pharmacies, as well as mass vaccination sites, are generally the most convenient locations to individuals and they also have great expertise in administering vaccines.
+While many providers anticipate having the vaccine in their office later on, for now we recommend patients visit their local pharmacy or mass vaccination center.
 The website www.vaccinefinder.org can help them locate the closest location with current inventory.

 The Food and Drug Administration (FDA) carefully reviews all safety data from clinical trials.
 It only authorizes emergency vaccine use when the expected vaccine benefits outweigh potential risks.